 Since 1977, The Torch Theatre Company has been producing and presenting theatre from its venue in West Wales.
 The Torch Theatre is the only theatre-producing venue in West Wales and one of only three theatres in Wales that produce their own shows, alongside Cardiff’s Sherman Cymru and Clwyd Theatr Cymru.

 A year-round professional producing and presenting theatre, it is recognized as “A Regional Performing Arts Centre” by the Arts Council of Wales and as such, offers a comprehensive programme of arts activity.
-The company receives annual financial support from the Arts Council of Wales (ACW) and Pembrokeshire County Council (PCC), and both major funders work in partnership with the company.
-Additionally, Milford Haven Town Council (MHTC) provides financial support.
+The company receives annual financial support from the Arts Council of Wales (ACW).
+Additionally, Pembrokeshire County Council (PCC) and Milford Haven Town Council (MHTC) provides additional financial support.

 The Torch Theatre Production Company have a reputation for presenting high quality theatre productions and touring shows with a warm welcome.
-Torch Theatre Company’s highly acclaimed productions, which include an annual Christmas show, are directed by Artistic Director Peter Doran.
+Torch Theatre Company’s highly acclaimed productions, which include an annual Christmas show, are directed by Peter Doran, Artistic Director of the Torch Theatre.

 The annual Christmas show helps make Christmas one of the busiest and most exciting times of the year with approximately 12,000 visitors coming through our doors for the pantomime alone.

-This season marks Peter’s twenty-second year as Artistic Director for the Torch Theatre, since which time he has directed over fifty productions including; Neville’s Island, The Woman in Black, Abigail’s Party, Taking Steps, Blue Remembered Hills, Little Shop of Horrors, One Flew Over the Cuckoo’s Nest, Of Mice & Men, Educating Rita, Bedroom Farce, Dead Funny, The Norman Conquests, An Inspector Calls, Accidental Death Of An Anarchist, The Turn of the Screw and One Man, Two Guv'nors.
+As Artistic Director for the Torch Theatre, Peter Doran has directed over fifty productions including Neville’s Island, The Woman in Black, Abigail’s Party, Taking Steps, Blue Remembered Hills, Little Shop of Horrors, One Flew Over the Cuckoo’s Nest, Of Mice & Men, Educating Rita, Bedroom Farce, Dead Funny, The Norman Conquests, An Inspector Calls, Accidental Death of an Anarchist, The Turn of the Screw and One Man, Two Guv'nors.
 Peter also directed She Stoops to Conquer and A Midsummer Night’s Dream, two co-productions between the Torch, Mappa Mundi and Theatr Mwldan.